 The Company is dependent upon the continued availability and commitment of its key management, whose contributions to the current and future operations of the Company are of significant importance.
 The loss of any such members could negatively affect business operations.
 From time to time, the Company will also need to identify and retain additional skilled management and specialized technical personnel to efficiently operate its business.
 The number of persons experienced in carbon markets and the origination, registration, selling and trading of carbon credits is limited, and competition for such persons can be intense.
 In addition, the number of persons skilled in structuring streams and royalties is limited.
 Recruiting and retaining qualified personnel is critical to the Company's success and there can be no assurance of such success.
 If the Company is not successful in attracting and training qualified personnel, the Company's ability to execute its business model and growth strategy could be affected, which could have a material adverse impact on its profitability, results of operations and financial condition.
 In addition, although Messrs.
-Cochrane and Kearns spend significant time with the Company and are highly active in the Company, as Messrs.
+Cochrane and Kearns spend significant time with the Company and are highly active in the Company's management, both Messrs.
+Cochrane and Kearns do not devote their full time and attention to the Company, as Messrs.
 Cochrane and Kearns also currently serve as President and Chief Financial Officer, respectively, of Nickel 28 Capital Corp.